vokimon/pdf-form-burner/README.md

 Some fields are not fully supported yet:

-- RadioButtons are not working yet
 - FileSelects just fills and extracts the name, not the file content
-- Signature info is extracted and validated but not filled (Signing)
+- Signature info is extracted and validated but not filled (no signing yet)
+- Multilines add a new empty line each extract/fill cycle
 - Actions related to fields (derived fields...) are not executed
+- Some field ui names are exported as 'þÿ' because a bug in poppler-qt5 that has been fixed and due to be released as poppler 0.85.0

 ## Dependencies